The Art of a Meal

 And that’s my cue to tell them about Lawrence, and Matt and Stef, the guys at Terrapin Farms and also Baywater Farms.
 I could talk for hours.
 But I don’t.
 Because, they’re here to eat.
 Instead, I send them to the farmer’s markets, where they can meet our friends in person.
 And, I hope they go.

-Jody and Chef Travis Wright own and operate The Shark on the Harbor in West Ocean City.
+Jody Wright owns and operates The Shark on the Harbor in West Ocean City.